RalphHightower/blog/README.md

 </ol>

-@RalphHightower: The [NAACP](https://naacp.org/) has "King Day At the Dome" at the State Capitol on Martin Luther King's Day.
-The rally this Saturday is "[No King Day](https://www.nokings.org/)".
+@RalphHightower: The <a href="https://naacp.org/">NAACP</a> has "King Day At the Dome" at the State Capitol on Martin Luther King's Day.
+The rally this Saturday is "<a href="https://www.nokings.org/">No Kings Day</a>".

 </div>